 Personal firewood cutting is free to the public, but a free hard-copy use permit is required.

 How do I get a permit?

-- To obtain a free, personal use permit, simply call or visit your nearest ranger district office or the supervisor's office in Coeur d'Alene.
+- To obtain a free, personal use permit, simply visit your nearest ranger district office or the supervisor's office in Coeur d'Alene.
 A representative will ask you for some basic, identifying information, then issue you a permit.